tangwenq/Comparison-of-zero-handling-methon-in-discrete-count/README.md

   trends under fixed missingness (Figure 8).
 It also prepares publication- quality PDF outputs.

-- `simulationdata_comparison.R`: The primary script for the appendix simulation based on **zero-free synthetic compositional count data** derived from the `microbialdata` example.
+- `simulationdata_comparison_appendix.R`: The primary script for the appendix simulation based on **zero-free synthetic compositional count data** derived from the `microbialdata` example.
 It replicates the main comparison framework at **m = 50** components but without naturally